Key takeaways

 The deals die for a different reason entirely.

-Mexico does not work like Canada
+Why does Mexico not work like Canada?

 Canadian business culture rewards efficiency.
 Send the proposal, schedule the call, close the deal.
 The best Canadian companies run tight processes with clear timelines and decision trees.